milopms/itasecoin/doc/README.md

-Itasecoin Core
+Itasecore
 =============

 Setup
 ---------------------
-Itasecoin Core is the original Itasecoin client and it builds the backbone of the network.
+Itasecore is the original Itasecoin client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Itasecoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Itasecoin Core, visit [itasecoin.org](https://itasecoin.org).
+To download Itasecore, visit [itasecoin.com](https://itasecoin.com).

 Running
 ---------------------